Frequently Asked Questions (FAQs)

 from which to select the expenditure items.
 When data are available from both survey sources, the more reliable of

 the two, as determined by statistical methods, is selected.
 As a result, some estimates are selected from the

-items in each year's published estimates is available (XLS).
+items in each year's published estimates is available (XLSX).